CEXTBurmawala/notes/programing_app/integration_general.md

 	```
 	- The folder path is the path to the sample integration file on your local machine.
 	- The entity should be either person or party
-	- The hour of the day should be be betwen 1-23 (UTC time)
+	- The hour of the day should be be between 1-23 (UTC time)
 	- The interval should be either weekly or daily
 - run `node script/ftp-integration/enable.js` to enable integration in the app
 	- if script fails, set the `export APP_CONFIG_PATH=$(pwd)`